Claus1/unigui/README.md

   ],
   multimode = false, update = update)
 ```
-If headers length is equal row length Unigui counts row id as an index in rows array.
+If 'headers' length is equal 'rows' length Unigui counts rows id as an index in rows array.
-If row length length is headers length + 1, Unigui counts row id as the last row field.
+If 'rows' length is 'headers' length + 1, Unigui counts rows id as the last row field.
+So it is possible to use some keys as row ids just by adding it to the row as the last element.
 If table does not contain append, delete arguments, then it will be drawn without add and remove icons.
 value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.

 By default Table has toolbar with search field and icon action buttons.
-It is possible to hide it if set tools = False in the Table constructor.
+It is possible to hide it if set 'tools = False' in the Table constructor.

-Table has paginator if all rows can not be drawn on the screen.
+Table shows a paginator if all rows can not be drawn on the screen.
 Otherwise a table paginator is redundant and omitted.

 If the selected row is not on the currently visible page then setting 'show = True' table parameter causes Unigui to switch to the page with the selected row.

 ### Table handlers. ###
 complete, modify and update have the same format as the others elements, but value is consisted from the cell value and its position in the table.
-'update' is called when user presses the Enter, 'modify' when the cell value is changed.
+'update' is called when the user presses the Enter, 'modify' when the cell value is changed by the user.
 By default it has standart modify method which updates rows data, it can be locked by
 setting 'edit = False' in Table constructor.
 They can return Error or Warning if the value is not accepted, othewise the handler has to call accept_rowvalue(table, value) for accepting the value.
 ```